chriscn/homebridge-mihome4u/README.md

 - `npm publish` - Publish to NPM
 - `npm link` - Allows homebridge to find it
 - `npm run watch` - Automatic development and restarting :-)

+## Branches
+- `master`: This is an automatic deploying branch, anything on here gets uploaded to npm and then out to Homebridge.
+- `develop`: This is where all **PR** should be made against.
+Any others will be closed.